Back

 This medicinal product contains liquid maltitol.
 Patients with rare hereditary problems of fructose intolerance should not take this medicine.

 This medicinal product contains up to 2.52 mmol (or 57.9 mg) sodium per dose.
-Consider in patients on a controlled sodium diet.
+To be taken into consideration by patients on a controlled sodium diet.

 4.5 Interaction with other medicinal products and other forms of interaction